 The rise of the smart assistant

 These assistant apps can also now tell you if you're low on ink, which saves hunting through settings screens on your computer.
-The skills are live now and HP has created three dedicated landing pages for each one: Google Assistant, Alexa and Cortana.
+The skills are live now and HP has created three dedicated landing pages for each one: Google Assistant (opens in new tab), Alexa (opens in new tab) and Cortana (opens in new tab).

 Of course with behind-the-scenes updates, HP can easily upgrade the printing capabilities of these assistant apps as time goes on, responding to an increasing number of commands to print whatever it is you need printing, or to change the printer's configuration.